 Even though there have been many advances in computing and its application to human activities over the last couple of decades, they have largely been about scaling: More people now touch some kind of computer directly than ever before, to do more things.
 An important factor in that scaling has been to make the “touch point” more human-like.
 Computing capability was applied to make its own interface with humans “natural.”
 Touches, gestures, looks, and speech have crept into everyday interactions with things that used to be much more aloof and intimidating to humans in the previous cycle of computing’s evolution.
 The toys have still stayed toys, though, even though the leashes we tug them with fit a little more snugly in our hands.

-As we are making improvements in human-computer interfaces, we are subtly nudged into realizing that these interfaces are there only because the two worlds — human and computer — exist separately.
+Interestingly, as we note that we are making improvements in human-computer interfaces, we are subtly nudged into realizing that these interfaces are there only because the two worlds — human and computer — exist separately.
 Computers do what computers do, and humans do what humans do.
 Yes, computing has bled into the interface between the two, making the line in between a bit easier to traverse.
-And yes, we will continue to see improvements in this area as we move forward.
+And yes, Dear Alexa, we will continue to see improvements in this area as we move forward.
 However, none of these “advances” has accomplished any fundamental change in the division of roles and responsibilities across man and machine; they have not shifted the line between them.
 Arguably, what we have done over the past couple of decades is merely spread computing’s ability to automate specifiable rules across larger swaths of people.